argonne-lcf/user-guides/docs/data-management/filesystem-and-storage/disk-quota.md

 # Disk Quota
 ## Overview
 Disk quotas are enabled on project directories.
-ALCF's HPC systems use the swift-home file system located at /lus/swift/home where quotas are also enforced.
+ALCF's HPC systems use the agile-home file system located at /lus/agile/home where quotas are also enforced.
 Details on the home file system are listed in [file systems](file-systems.md).
 Following are descriptions and examples for the home file system, as well as the grand and eagle project filesystems.

 ## Home Directory Quotas
 By default, each home directory is assigned a default of 50GB.
 File ownership determines disk space usage.